Thermal transport of confined water molecules in quasi-one-dimensional nanotubes: METHODS

 \subsection{Calculation of thermal conductivity}

-We calculated $\kappa$, the thermal conductivity of water molecules in the CNT, from Eq.(1) with no flow by means of pressure $P=1.0 \, \mathrm{MPa}$ with pistons on both sides.
-The heat flux in the $z$ direction $J_{z}$ can be expressed as
+We calculated $\kappa$, the thermal conductivity of water molecules within the CNT in the $z$ direction, from Eq.(1) with no flow by means of pressure from pistons on both sides.
+The heat flux in the $z$ direction $J_{z}$ can be expressed as follows \cite{irving1950statistical,kjelstrup2008non}:

-where $e_{i}$, $v_{i, z}$ represent the energy (kinetic and potential), the velocity in the $z$ direction of the particle $i$, respectively. $ \bm{v}_{i}$ and $ \bm{v}_{j}$ are the velocity vector of the particle $i$ and $j$. $ \bm{F}_{ij}$, $r_{ij, z}$ represent the force, the distance in the $z$ direction between $i$-$j$ particles, respectively. $V$ is the volume of the CNT, and the summation is calculated for the particle $i$, $j$ within the CNT.
+where $e_{i}$, $v_{i, z}$ represent the energy (kinetic and potential), the velocity in the $z$ direction of the particle $i$, respectively. $ \bm{v}_{i}$ and $ \bm{v}_{j}$ are the velocity vector of the particle $i$ and $j$. $ \bm{F}_{ij}$, $r_{ij, z}$ represent the force, the distance in the $z$ direction between $i$-$j$ particles, respectively. $V$ is the volume of the CNT ($=\pi R^2 L'$).
+Here, $R$ is the radius of CNT and $L'$ is the calculation length of CNT.
+Considering the instability of temperature in the vicinity of the CNT junction, water molecules around there were excluded from our analysis.
+Therefore, $L'$ is shorter than the nanotube length $L$ due to this excluded region (see Fig. 1b).
+The summation is calculated for particles $i$ and,~ $j$ (oxygen and hydrogen atoms) within the CNT.

+Figure 1b shows the temperature profile for water along the $z$-axis.
+The temperature profile is linear within the CNT, but it fluctuates spatially due to the small number of water molecules in the connecting part.
+Therefore, we used the temperature gradient $\nabla T$ within calculation length for analyzing the thermal conductivity.
+In addition, the temperature of the water molecules located at the edge of the CNT is about $10$ K higher than inside each reservoir.
+This is because the density of water molecules in the nanotube is significantly lower than in the reservoir.
+Other systems using CNT with different radii and lengths show similar tendencies in temperature profiles.